dominikpeter/dominikpeter.github.io/pages/about.md

 ### About me

-My name is Dominik Peter.
-I am a Data Analyst by passion and by profession.
-I live in beautiful Switzerland and in fact we have so many publicly available datasets, it's a dream for any data enthusiast.
-If you are interested, check out [OpenData](https://opendata.swiss/en/).
+Hi, my name is Dominik Peter -> 50 % tech nerd, 50 % outdoorsman, 10 %....robot.
+I am a Data Analyst by passion and by profession who lives in beautiful Switzerland.
+As a matter of fact, we have so many publicly available datasets, it's a dream for any data enthusiast*.
 By the way, Switzerland is not just worth a look because of it's open data policy.

 ### About my blog